theojulienne/go-wireless/README.md

 # Usage

+There are two main objects to interact with:

+* `Conn` - allows running arbitrary commands and listening to events
+* `Client` - uses `Conn` to do things for you like scanning for and connecting to APs

-Examples of the usage can be found in the `cmd` directory as standalone commands.
+Examples of the usage can be found in the `cmd` directory as standalone commands:

+* `apscan` - similar to your `iwlist wlan0 scan`
+* `connectap` - connect to an access point
+* `currentap` - get the access point that is currently connected
+* `ifaces` - show the wireless interfaces
+* `wifistate` - dump the current wifi state as JSON
+* `wpalogs` - print logs as they happen
+* `wpapi` - an HTTP API that can scan and connect to APs

 Get a list of wifi cards attached: